emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 --- abstract

-This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm.
-GCM-SST can be used with any keystream generator, not just 128-bit block ciphers.
+This document defines the Galois Counter Mode with Secure Truncated Tags (GCM-STT) Authenticated Encryption with Associated Data (AEAD) algorithm.
+GCM-STT can be used with any keystream generator, not just 128-bit block ciphers.
 The main differences from GCM are the use of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV.
 This enables truncated tags with near-ideal forgery probabilities, even against multiple forgery attacks.
-GCM-SST is designed for unicast security protocols with replay protection and addresses the strong industry demand for fast encryption with secure short tags.
-This document registers several instances of GCM-SST using Advanced Encryption Standard (AES) and Rijndael-256-256.
+GCM-STT is designed for unicast security protocols with replay protection and addresses the strong industry demand for fast encryption with secure short tags.
+This document registers several instances of GCM-STT using Advanced Encryption Standard (AES) and Rijndael-256-256.

 --- middle